Christian Borle: 2015–2018: Something Rotten!, Falsettos and Charlie and the Chocolate Factory

-He won the 2015 Tony Award for Best Performance by an Actor in a Featured Role in a Musical for Something Rotten!, playing the role of William Shakespeare, which opened on Broadway at the St. James Theatre on March 23, 2015, in previews and officially on April 22, 2015.
+He won the 2015 Tony Award for Best Performance by an Actor in a Featured Role in a Musical for the role of William Shakespeare in Something Rotten!, which opened on Broadway at the St. James Theatre on March 23, 2015, in previews and officially on April 22, 2015.
 Borle provided the voice of Mr. Bungee on the cast recording of Encores!
 A New Brain.
 Dan Fogler, who played the part onstage, was unable to record the album as he was busy filming Fantastic Beasts and Where to Find Them.

 Borle played Marvin in the limited Broadway revival of Falsettos, directed by James Lapine, alongside Andrew Rannells and Stephanie J. Block who played Whizzer and Trina, respectively.
 Borle left the cast of Something Rotten! on July 16, 2016, to prepare for Falsettos, which opened in previews on September 29, 2016, and officially on October 27, 2016.
 Borle was nominated for a Tony Award for his performance.
 The show closed on January 8, 2017, after 30 previews and 84 performances.

 Borle also made an appearance with his former wife, Sutton Foster, in Gilmore Girls: A Year in the Life.
 His musical talents were used in Episode 3 for the Star's Hollow musical, which walked through the history of the quirky small town.
 The two had "found Gilmore Girls together and became fans of the show long before there were talks of a revival.
 For both actors, being a part of the Stars Hollow world was a special experience because they already loved the show before they became involved with it."

 On May 9, 2016, it was announced that Borle would play Willy Wonka in the Broadway production of Roald Dahl's Charlie and the Chocolate Factory at the Lunt-Fontanne Theatre, which opened on March 23, 2017.
 A cast album was announced March 21, 2017.
 The show played its final performance on January 14, 2018.

 Borle made his directorial debut with Popcorn Falls, which premiered at the Riverbank Theatre in Marine City, Michigan.
 The show ran from August 18–27, 2017.
 It was such an unexpected success that the theatre had to add extra performances to keep up with demand.

 In March 2018, it was announced that Borle would again reunite with Sutton Foster, this time for two episodes of her TV show Younger as a journalist named Don Ridley.
 He was also announced as the lead in the Encores! production of Me and My Girl, alongside former Mary Poppins co-star Laura Michelle Kelly.